-The cost of the SU Madrid program includes SU tuition and a program fee.
+The cost of the Syracuse Madrid program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
-For a complete breakdown of costs, we have prepared a budget sheet (Madrid Planning Budget 2017-18.pdf
+For a complete breakdown of costs, we have prepared a budget sheet (Madrid Budget 2019-20.pdf

 ) for students and their families.

 if you have any questions about the program - they are students who have just recently returned from a semester in Madrid.
 You can also check out our program reviews on GoOverseas.com